 Hazard Control measures Risk without control measure Risk with control measure Severity of hazard Likelihood of hazard occurring Severity of hazard Likelihood of hazard occurring Hypothermia due to immersion in cold water or drowning Be careful when inspecting pond margins and stream banks, especially in wet weather when ground conditions are slippery.
 Maintain balance and a firm footing at all times.
 Do not attempt to inspect steep banks of ponds or streams where there is deep water and a risk of falling in.
 Do not inspect streamsides out of sight or earshot of other members of the group.
-Medium to high Low Medium to high Low Illness or discomfort due to exposure to wind, rain or other adverse weather conditions Be prepared for all types of weather when travelling to meetings.
+Medium Low Medium Low Illness or discomfort due to exposure to wind, rain or other adverse weather conditions Be prepared for all types of weather when travelling to meetings.
 Wear appropriate clothing during meetings.
-High Low Medium Low Conditions related to extreme weather conditions (sunburn, heat exhaustion, hypothermia, injury or death from wind-blown trees and limbs, etc.) Check weather forecast prior to meeting.
-Check email / phones for messages as meetings may be cancelled or postponed in cases of extreme weather.
-Medium to high Medium to high Medium to high Low Fatigue Know your own limitations.
+High Medium Medium Low Conditions related to extreme weather conditions (sunburn, heat exhaustion, hypothermia, injury or death from wind-blown trees and limbs, etc.) l and an element to the control of t Medium Medium Medium to high Low Fatigue Know your own limitations.
 Do not attend meetings that you know will be too long / arduous for you.
 Be prepared to leave the meeting early if necessary, ensuring that you know the way back and let the leader know when you leave.
 Medium Medium Low Low